orange84building03/intent-obfuscation/README.md

 You
-can [reproduce graphs and tables](#reproduce-graphs-and-tables), [download datasets and images](#download-datasets-and-images), [visualize attacked datasets](#visualize-attacked-datasets), or [replicate experiments](#replicate-experiments): the randomized attack in the paper is named `random` and the deliberate attack is named `arbitrary` below.
+can [reproduce graphs and tables](#reproduce-graphs-and-tables), [download datasets and images](#download-datasets-and-images), [visualize attacked datasets](#visualize-attacked-datasets), or [replicate experiments](#replicate-experiments): the randomized attack in the paper is named `random`, the deliberate attacks selecting easier targets and perturbing arbitrary regions are named `biased` and `arbitrary` respectively.

 I have anonymized all directories.
 Home directory is `$USER_DIR`, and the working directory is `$PROJECT_DIR/obfuscation`, i.e. all relative paths begin there unless there is an explicit `cd` command.
 Replace